FilipPawlak/Chest-X-ray-Project/README.md

 <p>
 2. Dataset</br>
 Dataset consist of train, test and validation data.
-Each set is divided into two classes:
+Each set is divided into two classes: </br>
-"Normal" - healthy lungs
+"Normal" - healthy lungs</br>
-"Pneumonia" - unhealthy lungs
+"Pneumonia" - unhealthy lungs</br>
 The training dataset consist of 1341 images of healthy lungs and 3875 images of unhealthy ones.

-You can find more information about dataset at the link The data source: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+You can find more information about dataset at the link</br>
+The data source: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
 </p>